TashiSoldin/EEE3097S-Project/README.md

 - A paper design: that outlines the theoretical planning for the project and inludes: a requirement analysis, subsystem design, acceptance test procedures and development timeline.
 - A first progress report: that outlines the simulated practical experimentation for the project and includes: a data analysis, experiment setup, results and acceptance test procedures.
     - Data Analysis: jupyter notebook that plots the time and frequency domains and histograms of the provided sample 'Walking Around' data.
-- A second progress report: still in progress
+- A second progress report: that outlines the practical experimentation for the project and includes: an IMU module, experiment setup, results and acceptance test procedures.